 Guarantor Mortgages: How They Work and Who Can Be a Guarantor

 Are you feeling priced out of the UK housing market?
 With rising market prices in the United Kingdom, stepping up on the property ladder is becoming impossible.
 Guarantor Mortgages help first-time buyers overcome deposit hurdles by letting a family member or a friend take responsibility for their repayments.
-After you make a purchase, Property Management Company offers expert support to help you manage your properties efficiently.
+The Property Management Company is providing a complete guide on guarantor mortgage covering what a guarantor is, who can be, and which type suits your situation.

 What is a Guarantor Mortgage?

-A guarantor mortgage, also called a family-backed mortgage, is a way in which a family member or a relative agrees to repay your loan or increase your affordability on shared responsibility for your loan.
+A guaranteed home loan is also called a family-backed mortgage, is a way in which a family member or a relative agrees to repay your loan or increase your affordability on shared responsibility for your loan.

 The guarantor’s role is to act as backup in case you cannot make your monthly repayments.